robak86/hardwired/README.md

 expect(spiedWriter.write).toHaveBeenCalledWith(/*...*/);
 ```

-### Factories
+### Implicit Definition

 Sometimes there are cases where we don't know every parameter during the construction of
 definitions, e.g. application takes some input from the user.
 For such scenarios the library
-provides `external` definitions, which acts like a named placeholder for a value that will be
+provides `implicit` definitions, which acts like a named placeholder for a value that will be
 provided at the runtime.
-Dependency to the external parameter is propagated through definitions
-graph:

 ```typescript
 import { external, singleton } from 'hardwired';